jrootn/ai-video-redaction-service/README.md

 *   `metadata.json`: A Parquet file containing the structured metadata for all detected faces.
 *   `thumbnails/`: A directory containing a thumbnail image for each unique face detected.
+*   `video_with_detections.mp4`: A video with the detected faces highlighted with bounding boxes.

 ## Project Structure